Peek Inside the Closed World: Evaluating Autoencoder-Based Detection of DDoS to Cloud

-To detect DDoS events, we train an autoencoder with only benign traffic flows and identify malicious traffic flow by looking for large reconstruction errors.
-The rationale is the autoencoder learns to recognize useful patterns in the benign flows with effectively lossy compression.
-When it encounters statistically different flows like malicious traffic, it cannot compress this anomalous traffic efficiently and so the reconstruction results in relatively large reconstruction error, with the degree of error reflecting the deviation from normal of the anomaly.
+To detect malicious DDoS flows, we train an autoencoder with only benign flows and identify malicious flows by looking for large reconstruction errors.
+The rationale is the autoencoder learns to recognize useful patterns in the benign flows with, in-effect, lossy compression.
+When it encounters statistically different flows like the malicious flows, it cannot compress this anomalous traffic efficiently and so produces a relatively large reconstruction error, with the degree of error reflecting the deviation from normal of the anomaly.